stefaandesmet2003/ArduinoProjects/DCC/README.md

 -> default accessory addresses : 10 + 11
 -> in JMRI this translates to sensors 81 -> 96 (address X has sensors 8X+1 -> 8X+8), because JMRI counts from 1

+## loc database
+- in eeprom from address 0x40,
+- a store for a number of locs with their default DCC format, and a name (shown on the UI)
+- functions to modify the loc database are implemented, but not hooked up to the UI for now. loc database is initialized using the default eeprom init sketch.

 ## note on DCC fast clock
 - is a DCC extension proposed by W. Kufer, CommandStation has a builtin fast clock, and sends updates as DCC packets
 - but fast clock is not part of standard xpnet, and not implemented in JRMI